Looker

 Looker is a 1981 American science fiction thriller film written and directed by Michael Crichton, starring Albert Finney, James Coburn, Susan Dey, and Leigh Taylor-Young.
 It follows a series of mysterious deaths plaguing female models who have had cosmetic surgery done by a renowned Los Angeles physician.
 The film explores media, advertising and television's impact on the public in creating a ridiculous standard of beauty.

-Though sparse in visual effects, it is the first commercial film to attempt to use a computer-generated, three-dimensional, solid-looking model of a whole human body.
-However, as with its predecessors Futureworld, Star Wars, and Alien, this was an example of "CGI representing CGI", and only depicted on CRT screens in the film, rather than being used as a special effect.
-The model had no skeletal or facial movements and was not a character.
-Looker was also the first film to create three-dimensional (3D) shading with a computer, months before the release of the better-known Tron.
+Though sparse in visual effects, the film is notable for being the first commercial film to attempt to make a realistic computer-generated character, for the model named Cindy.
+It was also the first film to create three-dimensional (3D) shading with a computer, months before the release of the better-known Tron.

 Plot

 Dr. Larry Roberts, a renowned Beverly Hills plastic surgeon, performs cosmetic procedures on a clientele mainly consisting of female television models.
 Lisa Convey, one of his patients, falls into a trance state in her apartment after being exposed to a flash of light, unaware of the presence of a man lurking in her closet.
 She falls from her balcony moments later in what is suspected by police to be a suicide.

 Lieutenant Masters questions Roberts at his office, where his secretary finds that several medical records—including Lisa's—have mysteriously vanished.
 After Masters departs, patient Cindy Fairmont visits for a final follow-up appointment, followed by Tina Cassidy.
 A disturbed Tina begs Roberts to return her to her original appearance, claiming that the "perfect" models in the city are being murdered.
 As Tina departs, she leaves behind her purse, which contains a document from Digital Matrix Inc. (DMI).
 When Roberts attempts to return the purse to Tina, he sees a flash of light in her apartment window, and she too falls to her death.
 Roberts sees a man on her balcony, but he disappears.

 Fearing for Cindy's safety, Roberts invites her to join him for a fundraising dinner held by billionaire businessman John Reston, who introduces Roberts to the head of DMI, Jennifer Long.
 She explains that DMI used women's facial measurements for a visual technology experiment that was recently ended.
 Roberts then brings Cindy back to his residence and, despite her expectation of a romantic encounter, has her sleep in the guest room.
 The next day, Roberts accompanies Cindy to the filming of a television commercial where DMI technicians monitor the set using a computer.
 When Cindy is unable to hit her marks, the DMI technicians inform her that the commercial will be completed using CGI which will require Cindy to visit DMI.